rcdevhub/air-quality/README.md

 Weather can also affect pollution levels, especially wind and rain, which remove it from the air.
 Historical UK weather data is available from the <a href="https://roadtraffic.dft.gov.uk/downloads" target="_blank">CEDA</a> archive.
 One weather station (Heathrow) was chosen to represent London.

+Emission levels over time are shown below, along with the main weather patterns.
+Unfortunately, some emissions data is missing for unknown reasons.

 ![Emissions over time](/plots/data_raw.png)